Buying clothes is relatively easy.

 When finding the right fit for our hips, this one needs a little further evaluation than all other areas of the body.

-In our daily lives our hips do a lot to stabilise our daily movements, which means your clothing needs to keep up with their pace.
+In our daily lives, our hips do a lot to stabilize our daily movements, which means our clothing needs to keep up with their pace.

 The first thing to check for is any pulling across the front or back.
 This can be especially highlighted in a front zipper: If that’s pulling or straining, it’s not a good sign as this is something to stay away from at all costs.